MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/proactive-chat.md

 > [!div class=mx-imgBorder]
 > ![Agent experience of proactive chat agent notification.](media/proactive-chat-agent.png "Agent experience of proactive chat agent notification")

 The agent then accepts the chat request and starts conversing with the customer to provide the required help.
-The [active conversation](oc-customer-summary.md) is loaded and displayed if the customer’s details match the stored data.
+The [**Active Conversation**](oc-customer-summary.md) is loaded and displayed if the customer’s details match the stored data.

 If your administrator or developer configures the **Additional details** tab and if there are additional context variables, such as time spent on a page and the page URL from where the chat is initiated, they are displayed on the **Additional details** tab.